appellod/example-serverless-application/README.md

 Contains the Passport strategies for the application's authentication.
 By default only the Bearer strategy is included.
 The Bearer strategy allows basic token-based authentication to any API endpoint.

+**redis/**
+Contains all the code for interacting with Redis such as generating API tokens.

 **socketIo/**
 Contains the logic for Socket.IO.
 Includes an authentication controller so users